averagewagon/data-tamers/README.md

 affect different counties and states differently.
 Did Washington increase education spending in response to President Bill Clinton's illegal immigration reform more than Texas did?
 How has the education spending by district in New York changed over the years, with respect to gentrification?
+How does educational spending impact the youth?
 Performing this data analysis would allow us to have a convenient resource that allows us to answer questions such as this.